jnolis/pet-names/README.md

 # Generating pet names - creating an R Keras model and deploying it in a Docker container

+_(this branch is for the version that can be run on Google Cloud Run)_

 This repository creates a docker image that uses R and the [keras](https://keras.rstudio.com/) and [plumber](https://github.com/trestletech/plumber) R packages to create a neural network powered RESTful API.
 The package keras provides the ability to create neural networks, while plumber allows it to run R as a web service.

 This is an introductory repository to help R users learn about keras, plumber, and Docker.
 A more featureful version of this code can be found at the [T-Mobile open-source r-tensorflow-api project](https://github.com/tmobile/r-tensorflow-api).